Symptoms of codependent behavior in relationships

 Neither of these extreme positions is workable:

-If the only thing that counts is being a couple, you are stifled as
+- If the only thing that counts is being a couple, you are stifled as a person.

 This is what codependent people have trouble with: They have difficulty with the flexibility of moment-by-moment adjustment.
 They are more likely to be in an all-or-nothing mode - - all accomodating to the other, or seeing any demands of their partner's as pure selfishness.